zce/velite/docs/guide/introduction.md

 ### Framework Agnostic

-Velite is a tool for building type-safe data layer, it is framework agnostic, and out of the box support for React, Vue, Svelte, Solid, etc.
+Velite is framework agnostic, and out of the box support for React, Vue, Svelte, Solid, etc.

 ### Less Runtime Dependencies